theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 Q: Where are the Downloaded BIOS files located?

 A: This script downloads all bios files to /media/fat/BIOS.
-Symlinks are used in the consoles games directory to link back to the BIOS directory.

-Q: Can I set a custom BIOS directory location.
+Q: Can I set a custom BIOS directory location?

 A: Yes, in the update_bios-getter.ini: BIOSDIR=/path/to/your/location